-The Legal Aid Society of New York, a member of the ICAN network, wrote this guide to answer some common questions about New York’s Conflict-Free Evaluation and Enrollment Center.
+The Legal Aid Society of New York, a former member of the ICAN network, wrote this guide to answer some common questions about New York’s Conflict-Free Evaluation and Enrollment Center.

 What is the Conflict Free Evaluation and Enrollment Center (CFEEC)?